-We are still responsible for the student and need to be sure a student doesn't require more serious care.
-Also, we track the reasons students leave school sick.
-We need to be aware of any trends, particularly with communicable illnesses.
+We are still responsible for the student and need to be sure they don't require more serious care.
+Also, we track the reasons students leave school sick to be aware of any trends, particularly with communicable illnesses.

-Why can't a person listed as an Emergency contact call my student in?
+Why can't a person listed as an emergency contact call my student in?

-A parent or guardian is the party responsible for a student, so only one of these family contacts may call in a student as absent.
+A parent or guardian is the party responsible, so only one of these family contacts may call in a student as absent.

 My student needs to leave in the middle of the class period for an appointment.
 Can they just get a pass from the teacher?
 No. Teachers may write hall passes but not dismissal passes.
 If a student is planning to leave the building during a class, they should go to the Attendance Office before that class to get a dismissal pass.
-This shows the teacher they are excused to leave and saves time so your student can leave quickly.